Shulk97/JPEG_detection_Resnet_SSD/README.md

 Indicate the network architecture in the "--archi" argument :
-* cb5_only : CbCr and Y only go through the conv block 5 of Resnet50
+* cb5_only : CbCr and Y are only going through the conv block 5 of Resnet50
 * deconv : deconvolution architecture of Über article
 * up_sampling : up sampling architecture of Über article
-* up_sampling_rfa : up sampling rfa architecture of Über article
+* up_sampling_rfa : up sampling RFA architecture of Über article
 * y_cb4_cbcr_cb5 : Y go through the conv block 4 of Resnet50 and CbCr go through the conv block 5
-* late_concat_rfa_thinner : late concat rfa thinner architecture of Über article
+* late_concat_rfa_thinner : late concat RFA thinner architecture of Über article
-* late_concat_more_channels : late concat rfa thinner architecture of Über article with more channels
+* late_concat_more_channels : late concat RFA thinner architecture of Über article with more channels
-* resnet_rgb : classical Resnet50 RGB
+* resnet_rgb : regular Resnet50 RGB
-* vggA_dct : VGG A DCT from Benjamin Deguerre's article
+* vggA_dct : VGG A DCT architecture from Benjamin Deguerre's research paper
-* vggD_dct : VGG D DCT from Benjamin Deguerre's article
+* vggD_dct : VGG D DCT architecture from Benjamin Deguerre's research paper

 Indicate the path to the config file to use.
 The configuration file should be named 'config_file.py' For example :